turnkeylinux/confconsole/README.rst

     apt-get update
     apt-get install confconsole

+If you have problems or questions, please post on our `support forums`_ (requires free website user account).

 Plugins
 -------

 The plugins system allows support for additional functionality via simply dropping a(n appropriately coded) python3 plugin file within the Confconsole file hierarchy.
 We aim to include more new functionality via this in coming releases.

 Developers may be interested in reading further about the `Plugin`_ system.